APSIMInitiative/ApsimX/Docs/content/Usage/Cloud/Azure/Download.md

 * If the result files are needed, the job downloader will attempt to download all zip files located in the job output container, but if it finds none, it will download each result file individually.
 * Once the zip files are downloaded, their contents will be extracted and the zip files deleted.
 * If the user wants a CSV but no raw result files, the result files will be deleted after being combined into a CSV.
-* Download progress is calculated as the number of files downloaded out of the total number of files to download; it does not take into account the time needed to summarise or delete the result files.
+* Download progress is calculated as the number of files downloaded out of the total number of files to download; it does not take into account the time needed to summarise (combine into a CSV) or delete the result files.

 ## Remarks

-This section probably needs to go into the User's Guide

 * Closing the APSIM UI will stop any downloads in progress.
 * If the job to be downloaded is not complete, the job downloader thread will do a busy wait until the job is finished and then download the results.